sugarchain-project/sugarchain/README.md

 https://gist.github.com/cryptozeny/3501c77750541208b9dd1a9e9719fc53

- * Every Sugarchain Yumekawa developers should do following GITIAN release process.
+ * All Sugarchain Yumekawa developers should do following GITIAN release process.
 It's the safest way to distribute binaries to people.
  * Please use GITIAN release with checking PGP signature, or compile it yourself on your own machine.